StafMumtaz/healthcare-computational-projects/1_Mandala/README.md

 and then responds with something simulating therapy or, in some cases, educational information.

 ![GUI when user opens a new chat](2_demo2.png)
+GUI when user opens a new chat

-![Intermediary layer modifying LLM output](1_demo1.png)
+![Intermediary layer modifying LLM output](1_demo1.png) Intermediary layer modifying LLM output